Categories

 Luke 5:11

-📷 Image credits: both are by www.LumoProject.com from FreeBibleImages.com
+📷 Image credits: both are by www.LumoProject.com from FreeBibleImages.com.

-14 responses to “Life’s Turning Points”
+14 replies on “Life’s Turning Points”

 I had never thought about the implications of leaving that record catch of fish behind.
 Those fishermen began a new chapter in their lives that day.
 Little did they know that within a few years they’d change the course of history as gospel messengers.
 Peter in particular would become the rock on which Jesus would build his church.
 Lord, help me follow You with abandon as Peter did!